 Are Benefits Available if You Were Injured Offsite?

 If you suffered an injury while performing work-related duties but were not physically at your job site, you may still be eligible for workers’ compensation benefits.
-However, you have the burden of proving that you were performing work-related tasks at the time of accident.
+However, you have the burden of proving that you were performing work-related tasks at the time of the accident.

 Claims involving off-site injuries can be quite complicated.
 Examples may include injuries that occur: